fowel5/vw-code-challenge/technical_decissions.md

 For an scalable application I like to create a folder named "pages", which contains the pages that render the corresponding components.
 It would have added an extra layer of logic/complexity and I decided just to use a LayoutWrapper to set some global styles and directly render the component.

+### Student form

+I wanted to keep it as reusable as possible.
+Therefore, there was a problem, where by reloading the edit page, it did not render the form with the right content.
+This is like that, because the component rerenders itself, when the context is updated (so, when the students are fetched), but the form-state does not rerender, it keeps its original initial state, because react works like that.
+You can not base an initial state on the output of another hook and expect it to change its initial state.
+So, I added a useEffect as a safety-net where, whenever the students value is updated (it is studentToFind, but it also gets rerendered), the new state for the form is set and it shows as it should.

 ### Reusable Components

 #### StudentForm